serdarburakguneri/message-board-api/README.md

 ###2- Using the demo back-end application.

-It's better to have a back-end application in a private subnet but a public URL was created for demonstration purposes.
+It's better to have a back-end application in a private subnet but a public URL was necessary for demonstration purposes.

 Since the application is secure, a valid jwt is necessary to get successful responses.
 There is a section in the front-end application where jwt and user id info can be found.